 Commit 2020 to the joy and power of secret prayer (Matt.
 6:6; 14:23).
 Pray for our church and our impact in the community and in each other's lives.
 We have made a placard that you may print and stand up at home or work.

-We are going to move away from our 2020 Prayer Points for July because of what's going on in our nation right now.
-July's focus is to pray for our leaders and nation.
+We are going to move away from our 2020 Prayer Points again for the month of August because of what's going on in our nation right now.
+August's focus is to pray for our leaders and nation.
 I challenge you to pray for specific leaders in specific ways, and to pray for God to do specific things in our nation and churches.

 1 Timothy 2:1-2, "First of all, then,